esketit-git/aSSL/README.md

 5. The browser receives the session duration time and sets a timeout to maintain alive the connection.

 All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm. aSSL allows multiple secure connections to be established with one or more servers, contemporarily.

+The end to end encryption are written in .js (javascript files) and the project incude specific versions for programming languages.

 Created by Francesco Sullo - Rome, Italy